Lug width measuring Nomos Club 18mm vintage leather strap

 9. Scott Richardson says:

 My son has a Speedmaster reduced with a measured lug spacing of 18mm.
-Unfortunately Omega sells just a 20 or 22mm Nato strap.
+Unfortunately Omega sells just a 20 or 22mm nylon strap.
 Is it possible to squeeze a 20mm strap into an 18mm gap?

-I think it would be odd that Omega doesn’t sell a Nato strap for the reduced speedmaster, but I think it equally odd that they would squeeze a 20mm strap into an 18mm gap.
+I think it would be odd that Omega doesn’t sell a nylon strap for the reduced speedmaster, but I think it equally odd that they would squeeze a 20mm strap into an 18mm gap.

 Thoughts?